 - 1. Keys are auto-generated for a device in a DS5000 device group when a pending request arrives.
 Carry out a backup before you accept the device to ensure that keys are backed up before served to a device.
 For more information, see the administering backup and restore files. - 2.
-Navigate to the appropriate page or directory: - Graphical user interface:

-Log on to the graphical user interface.
-From the navigation tree, click IBM Security Key Lifecycle Manager.

-In the WAS HOME/bin directory, start a wsadmin session by using Jython.
+Navigate to the appropriate page or directory: - Graphical user interface: - Log on to the graphical user interface.
+From the navigation tree, click IBM Security Key Lifecycle Manager. - Command-line interface: - In the WAS\HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
-For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

-- Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 3.
-If you are not previously determined how to accept pending devices, set the device.AutoPendingAutoDiscovery attribute to a value that adds incoming devices to the pending devices list.

-Specify a setting such as 2 (auto pending).
+For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type: - Windows systems: wsadmin -username SKLMAdmin -password mypwd -lang jython - Systems such as AIX or Linux: ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 3.
+If you are not previously determined how to accept pending devices, set the device.AutoPendingAutoDiscovery attribute to a value that adds incoming devices to the pending devices list. - Specify a setting such as 2 (auto pending).
 All incoming devices are added to a pending list, but are not automatically served keys upon request.
 You must accept or reject a device in the pending devices list before the device is served keys upon request.
 Do not use a setting of 1 (auto accept) for the DS5000 device family.
-This setting allows generation and serving of keys to DS5000 storage servers before you backup data.

-- Graphical user interface: - a.
-Navigate to the Key and Device Management page for the device group of the pending devices. - b.
+This setting allows generation and serving of keys to DS5000 storage servers before you can a backup. - Graphical user interface: - a.
+Navigate to the Key and Device Management page for the device group of the pending devices.

+- b.
 In the drop-down list at the bottom of the page, select Hold new device requests pending my approval. - Command-line interface:

-'''

-For example, for a DS5000 device, type:
+''' For example, for a DS5000 device, type:

-'''

-''' print AdminTask.tklmDeviceGroupAttributeUpdate ('[-name DS5000 -attributes "{device.AutoPendingAutoDiscovery 2}"]') '''
+print AdminTask.tklmDeviceGroupAttributeUpdate ('[-name DS5000 -attributes "{device.AutoPendingAutoDiscovery 2}"]') '''